Insolvency & Bankruptcy

 A statutory demand is a formal demand issued by a creditor for the repayment of an outstanding debt.

-The debt threshold for a statutory demand to be issued is £5000 for an individual, or £750 for a company.
+The debt threshold for a statutory demand to be issued is generally £5000 for an individual, or £750 for a company.

 How long does a statutory demand last?

-When the debtor receives a statutory demand, they have a period of 21 days in which to respond, apply to set aside the demand or request that the creditor withdraws it.
-During which they must either pay off the debt in full, or reach an agreement with the creditor to settle the amount.
+When a creditor serves a statutory demand, the debtor has a period of 21 days in which to respond, apply to set aside the demand or request that the creditor withdraws it.
+It is crucial to adhere to these time limits, as failing to do so can have serious financial consequences.

 Who can serve a statutory demand?